christodouloskampanis/HoMoPaD/README_NETWORK_PREPARATION.md

 ## Overview

-1. **Create the Network**
+ 1. Create the Network and the Motions
-   - Retrieve road data from OpenStreetMap for a given bounding box (location).
-   - Assign weights to edges based on proximity to the center.
-   - Save edges with unique IDs and coordinates to a file.

-2. **Find Connected Edges**
-   - Determine which edges lead directly into which others.
-   - Generate an edge-connection file.

-3. **Create Motions**
-   - Simulate objects traveling across the network, each with a path of connected edges.
-   - Write these object-to-edge paths to a file.

-4. **Write Sensor Data**
-   - Convert object-based paths into edge-based lists of objects passing through each edge.
-   - Write these lists to both a timestamped file and a main sensor file.

-5. **Map Partitioning**
+    - Generates network edges.
+    - Finds connections.
+    - Simulates motions.
+    - Produces sensor data files.

+ 2. Partition the Network
-   - Recursively split the network map into sub-maps (e.g., left/right) based on X-coordinates.
+    - Splits the network edges into sub-maps.
-   - Optionally remove unneeded map files, keeping only the most relevant partitions.
+    - Deletes unnecessary map files, retaining only the most relevant partition.

-6. **Regional/Top Leader's Edge Connections**
+ 3. Generate Regional Connections
-   - Create region-specific edge and sensor data files - Regional Leader's Edge Connections.
+    - For each sub-map, create filtered edge and sensor files.
-   - Combine multiple region files to identify and record inter-region connections - Top Leader's Edge Connections..
+    - Identify how different sub-maps (regions) connect.

 ---